Review update: The 2019 Chevrolet Colorado ZR2 can tackle the concrete jungle

 It looks the business

-One look at the ZR2 and it's clear it isn't a standard Colorado and people notice as I received countless comments about the “mean looking” truck.
+One look at the ZR2 and it's clear it isn't a standard Colorado and people noticed as I received countless comments about the “mean looking” truck.
 The front air dam was thrown away, the front bumper has cut outs for better wheel articulation and there's a better 30-degree approach angle.
-The hood has a bulge in the center to indicate there's some serious power lurking beneath, though there isn't, the meaty 31-inch Goodyear rubber fills the wheels.
+The hood has a bulge in the center to indicate more power lurking beneath, though there isn't, the meaty 31-inch Goodyear rubber fills the wheels.
 There are rocker bars along the bottom of the cab to protect the metal from rocks during off-road adventures, and plastic fender trim extensions to finish off the look.

 2019 Chevrolet Colorado ZR2